Chicken Tikka Masala

-The chicken tikka masala recipe below is the same popular favorite one people have been loving for years.
-It’s the one we always come back to.
+The chicken tikka masala recipe below is the same popular favorite one our readers have been loving for years.
+This fail-proof recipe is the one we make over and over again.

 Homemade Chicken Tikka Masala

 To me, a delicious bowl of Chicken Tikka Masala is perfect comfort food.
 Being from California, where diversity abounds, there’s never a shortage of ethnic favorites.

 In fact, I grew up in a city that proudly features its own Little Indian Town.
 Imagine Chinatown, but with a neighborhood full of Indian eateries and shops instead.

 A little known fact is that Chicken Tikka Masala doesn’t have any origins from India.
 I was tickled to discover that the dish was actually invented in a London curry house.

 Regardless of how it came about, it’s now one of the most popular curry-style chicken dishes served up in favorite Indian restaurants everywhere.
 It boasts a deliciously seasoned profile, with plenty of seasonings and spices that create a wonderfully earthy aroma.
 Tasty chicken is smothered in a creamy tomato based sauce.

 Chicken tikka masala is absolutely one of our family’s favorite dishes to order at Indian restaurants.
 However, where we’re currently based, really good Indian restaurants are few.
 And the prices on those menus are double what I’m used to paying.
 Thankfully, homemade chicken tikka masala is absolutely amazing.

 We’ve tried numerous Tikka Masala recipes